 Atmospheric Methane (CH4) levels, 1840–present

-For an examination of methane's atmospheric lifetime, radiative forcing, and warming effect, see:
+For a discussion of methane's atmospheric lifetime, radiative forcing, and warming effect, see:

 https://sealevel.info/methane.html